 Hyperbilirubinemia Data Tool

 Jaundice is a fairly common newborn condition that can result in devastating kernicterus.
 Evidence-based protocols provide guidance in identification of newborns at risk and their appropriate management.
-A webinar, held May 11th, highlighted evidence-based practices for neonatal jaundice.
-If you missed the webinar, it was recorded and the links below will take you to the recording, slides and reference articles.
 If your facility would like to participate in this project, please register.
 Web-conferences of the participating hospitals are taking place every two months as improvement teams are taking steps to develop and implement evidence-based protocols.

 Did you know Nebraska ranked 50th out of 53 states and territories in the 2016 United States Breastfeeding Report Card released by the Centers for Disease Control & Prevention (CDC)?
 This ranking is based on the 2015 Maternity Practices in Infants Nutrition and Care (mPINC) Survey conducted by the CDC biennially to assess evidence-based hospital practices that support and encourage breastfeeding.
 Work has been done over the past 2 years to increase the use of evidence-based practices supporting breastfeeding at all birthing hospitals.
 Nebraska is looking forward to demonstrating improvement on the 2018 mPINC survey.